 Felicia Robinson, Chief People & Inclusion Officer, Bright Horizons

 When workers trust their managers–and feel they are trusted in return–a sense of belonging and cohesion can flourish.
 What can leaders do to encourage workers to believe that the organization will come through for them and embrace the characteristics that make them unique?
 How does transparency improve trust–and how can managers safely increase how much they share?
 What can quickly undermine trust–and how can it be repaired?

 Sheryl Battles, VP, global diversity, inclusion and engagement, Pitney Bowes

 DeShaun Wise Porter, VP, diversity, inclusion & recognition, Hilton

 Joy Dettorre, global diversity & inclusion leader, IBM

 Annie Rosencrans, director of people & culture, US, Hibob

 Courtney Connley, senior editor, Chief

-Daniela Porr, hcm and ed&i specialist, Workday
+Daniela Porr, human capital management and DEI specialist, Workday

 Right now, the biggest problem workplaces face is the Great Resignation.
-What does the mean for companies today?
-They lose their best talent, lose money, and a decrease in production.
+What does this mean for companies today?
+They lose their best talent, lose money, and suffer a decrease in production.
 Employees are not happy with today’s workplace culture due to its lack of inclusion and belonging, too little respect, and no real investment and action in DEI.